CHH Mammography Center

 Hungerford Mammography Services, such as breast cancer and mammogram screenings, are offered at three convenient locations.
 In Torrington, mammography test services are located adjacent to The CHH Center for Cancer Care on the ground level of the Hungerford Diagnostic Center, the CHH Mammography Center offers full digital mammography and Stereotactic Breast Biopsy Services by appointment in a natural environment designed for easy access and privacy for women.

-Digital mamomgraphy is also offered in Winsted at the Winsted Health Center and at the OBGYN offices of Women’s Healthcare of New Milford.
+Digital mamomgraphy is also offered in Winsted at the Winsted Health Center.

 Digital Mammography is similar to standard mammography, but converts the image of the breast into a digital picture that can then be viewed directly on a computer.
 Physicians can then view the mammogram test image on a computer monitor and are able to alter its size, brightness, and color of the image.
 Those who are likely to benefit the most from the new technology are pre-menopausal women ages 40 to 50 and those with dense breasts.